moorepants/eme150a/content/pages/materials/plan-02.rst

 - Define reverse engineering and it's relevance to mechanical design.
 - Tell them that the final goal is to design a bicycle rack for a Unitrans bus (project part 2)
-- Using examples, give them an idea of how the different things that you would add to your notebook when investigating an object with an "engineer's" eye.
+- Using an example stationary bicycle rack, give them an idea of how the different things that you would add to your notebook when investigating an object with an "engineer's" eye.
 They need a clear idea of  what constitues 1 item in the notebook.
+Be sure to explain "design aspects" so they get an idea of the scope for a single item in the notebook.

 Quiz on past materials 9:15
 ===========================

 - Give quiz on Statics, Properties of Materials, Mechanics of Materials
-- Go over solution.

 Break 9:45
 ==========